-In edition no. 99 of Internet Security Week , Localiza suffers cyber attack, Brazilian cards for sale on the dark web, new Windows vulnerability and much more.
+In Edition No. 99 of Internet Security Week , localiza suffers cyber attack, Brazilian cards for sale at Dark Web, new Vulnerability of Windows and much more.

 News

-Localiza suffers cyber attack and manages to restore systems
+Localiza suffers cyber attack and can restore systems

-In the early hours of Tuesday (11), the websites of the car rental company Localiza went offline.
-On the afternoon of the same day, the company confirmed, through a statement to the market, that the situation occurred because of a virtual security incident that affected the institution's systems.
+In the early hours of Tuesday (11), websites of the location company located were down.
+On the afternoon of the same day, the company confirmed, through a statement to the market, that the situation occurred because of a virtual security incident that hit the institution's systems.

 To be absolutely sure that your phone is not tracking you or listening to conversations, you can turn it off.
-It seems logical; this way, even if the phone is infected with serious spyware, it cannot do anything.
+It seems logical; That way, even if the phone is infected with severe spyware, it can do nothing.

 By Alex Drozhzhin in Kaspersky Daily